Required cosmetics animal testing in China is loosening: “Ordinary” products no longer required to do animal testing

 - “General” cosmetics products (which excludes hair dyes, children’s products, whitening products and sunscreen) no longer require animal testing before entering the Chinese market.

-- However, these “general” products may be subject to post-market animal testing if they are taken off the shelves for safety reasons.
+- However, these “general” products may be subject to post-market testing if they are taken off the shelves for safety reasons.
 Post-market testing may or may not be on animals.

 - The fact remains unchanged that “general” Chinese-made cosmetics do not require animal testing.